gamrothc/Website-Template-11nty-No-Blog/README.md

 ### CSS Auto Prefixer
 **How it works:**
-It auto add any css property that ensure compatability accross different browser and their version **sample:**
+It auto add any css property that ensure compatibility across different browser and their version **sample:**
 ```css
     -webkit-user-select: none;